gterrono/houston/README.md

 * **CSS**: Houston uses Bootstrap, but makes an effort to avoid having its CSS interfere with yours.
 * **Meteor**: Houston 1.0 was tested with Meteor 0.6.6.3, but there's no (strict) reasons that older versions shouldn't work.

+###Current State
+We've put a fair bit of work into the 1.0 release and will be actively supporting it.
+Please send in feature requests, bug reports, and contribute.

 Wishlist
 -------
 - Test coverage (first priority, probably before adding any additional features)